usize/kubecon-japan-materials/kubecon-japan-speaker-notes.md

 ### Watch the sidecar logs (Pane 2)

-Point to the authbridge-proxy logs — they should show:
+Point to the rossocortex-proxy logs — they should show:

 ```
 pipeline: plugin rejected request  plugin=ibac  status=403  code=ibac.blocked